 I would put it like this: If one person spends three hours for one store trying to create a menu and then you multiply that by all our stores, that quickly turns into forty hours a week worth of man hours just to try and keep up-to-date menus for your guests.
 Currently, I do all the backend loading of beers on Untappd for our stores and it takes me less than three hours to do that for all of our locations.
 A gigantic, enormous, however many other descriptive large words you want to use for time, that’s how much Untappd for Business saves me.

 GW: So Untappd for Business has saved you many hours on updating menus.
-I also know that Untappd for Business has helped you design a pretty extensive custom menu too, right?
+I also know that Untappd for Business has allowed you to create a comprehensive print menu too, right?

 JP: Yes!
-One of the things I have really loved about Untappd for Business is the custom menu templates.
+One of the things I have really loved about Untappd for Business is the print menu templates.
 We have always employed creative designers within our company.
 For a company of our size, that’s fairly unique.
 A lot of people go outside their own four walls and pay creative designers.
 We’ve always strongly felt that everything that we do or print or put in front of a person needs creative design behind it.
 I love the fact that our menus through Untappd are our menus.
-Untappd has been phenomenal here.
-We’ll show how we want our menus laid out and here’s the message we want to convey for our guests, and Untappd has made it happen for us.
+Untappd for Business has been phenomenal here.

-GW: What have been some of the other helpful features of the custom print menus?
+GW: What have been some of the other helpful features of the print menus?

 JP: We’ve worked through auto-resizing, which was super helpful as our tap numbers ebbed and flowed.